ilonAleks/ukrainian_flag/README.md

-This is my first animation.She is super simple.Then it will be better!
+This is my first animation.
+Its super simple!
+Then it will be better!
 But this is how I would like to show my support to Ukraine!
-Glory to Ukraine!Glory to the heroes!
+Glory to Ukraine!
+Glory to the heroes!